 The primary goal of our research is to further our understanding of the effects of brain damage on communication.
 In particular, we are interested in language processing and language recovery mechanisms in normal individuals and patients with brain damage.
 We combine online reaction time experiments and offline paper/pencil tasks to investigate various aspects of lexical semantic processing (words and their meanings) in normal individuals and individuals with aphasia.

 Additionally, a major focus of our research is to develop treatment methods to alleviate language deficits.
-Through theoretically motivated treatment experiments, we hope to demonstrate that following brain damage, language recovery can take place in a predictable manner, and can be far more efficient than traditional didactic approaches
+Through theoretically motivated treatment experiments, we hope to demonstrate that language recovery can take place in a predictable manner following brain damage, and can be far more efficient than traditional didactic approaches

-Our research projects can categorized into the following four themes that form the basis for better treatment outcomes:
+Our research projects can be categorized into the following four themes that form the basis for better treatment outcomes: